ejrv/ejrv/README.md

 - 📫 How to reach me:
   Discord: kennelis#2738
 - 😄 Pronouns: He/Him
+- 🌱 I’m currently learning Math and You Know, Dealing With High School Books.
+- ⚡ Fun fact: Im Only 14 Years Old, Just...
+For Knowledge.

 <!--
 **kennelis/kennelis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.